The IRC in Jordan

 How We Help

-- The IRC began relief operations in Jordan in 2007 for refugees from Iraq.
-With the arrival of refugees from Syria's civil war in 2012, the IRC ramped up operations in Jordan.
+- The IRC began its work in Jordan in 2007 with refugees from Iraq.
+With the arrival of refugees from Syria in 2012, we ramped up operations which now include primary health care, mobile outreach, and programs for the most vulnerable.